Courtney Campbell (Hollyoaks): Departure

-Speaking to Digital Spy, Conachan explained that it was her decision to leave as she wanted to go "go out on a high" and believed that being on the soap for five years felt like "nice, round number".
+Speaking to Digital Spy, Conachan explained that it was her decision to leave as she wanted to "go out on a high" and believed that being on the soap for five years felt like "nice, round number".
 Conachan felt lucky to have been on the soap for five years due to the difficulties of being in the acting industry.
 She began considering leaving the role prior to the COVID-19 pandemic and discussed this with Kirkwood; they both wanted a "nice ending" for the character and the exit had been "in the pipeline for a while".
 Conachan left the writers to write the character's exit storyline but was adamant that she did not want Courtney to be running away from anything, including because of what happened with Sid, as she did not want to leave Courtney on a "bad note" and ruin her relationship with Sid.
 Conachan wanted Courtney to leave to "further herself", and also did not want Courtney to be killed-off so that she could possibly return to the soap in the future.
 Conachan believed it was a shame that her exit scenes and final year on set had been restricted by COVID-19 protocols, but by the time she felt her exit scenes she was able to see some of her Hollyoaks cast members socially, which she was grateful about.
 The actress expressed that she would stay in touch with several of her cast members, including Jerdy, Daisy Wood-Davis (Kim Butterfield) and Jessamy Stoddart (Liberty Savage), who she became close to on the soap.

 Conachan enjoyed working with Ruby O'Donnell (left) and Kirsty-Leigh Porter (right).

 Conachan explained that towards the end of filming, she felt emotional and "a bit of a woman on the edge", and she then became emotional when she realised that Courtney would not be airing anymore.
 She added, "It's strange when it's such a big part of your life for five years and then it's just gone.
 It's a funny one to get your head around".
 Conachan was sad that Porter, who was on maternity leave, was not present in her exit scenes due to Leela being a big reason for Courtney's arrival to Hollyoaks, but explained that she was happy for Porter and they had messaged each other and realised that they had filmed their final scenes before Porter left.
 She added, "Courtney's final scenes were with [Leela's half-brother] Ste and Peri at the Lomaxes', so it has still come full circle.
 Leela was very much there in spirit."
 Conachan hoped that fans would remember Courtney's storylines and regard her as a character who added a lot of to show, and she characterised Courtney as being a "fierce, feisty Scottish girl" who ruffled feathers and supported other characters.
 Explaining her future plans, Conachan revealed that she had a few projects that she had already done and that she was prepared to work hard.